Trump won’t commit to peaceful transfer of power if he loses | WTOP

-WASHINGTON (AP) — President Donald Trump on Wednesday again declined to commit to a peaceful transfer of power if he loses the Nov.
+WASHINGTON (AP) — Congressional Republicans pushed back Thursday after President Donald Trump again declined to commit to a peaceful transfer of power if he loses the Nov.
 3 presidential election.

-“We’re going to have to see what happens,” Trump said at a news conference, responding to a question about whether he’d commit to a peaceful transfer of power.
+“We’re going to have to see what happens,” Trump said Wednesday at a news conference, responding to a question.
 “You know that I’ve been complaining very strongly about the ballots, and the ballots are a disaster.”

+Sen. Lindsey Graham, a Trump ally and chair of the Senate Judiciary Committee, told “Fox & Friends” on Thursday, “If Republicans lose we will accept the result.
+If the Supreme Court rules in favor of Joe Biden, I will accept that result.”

+Rep. Liz Cheney of Wyoming, a member of the House GOP leadership, tweeted: “The peaceful transfer of power is enshrined in our Constitution and fundamental to the survival of our Republic.
+America’s leaders swear an oath to the Constitution.
+We will uphold that oath.”

-His current Democratic challenger, Joe Biden, was asked about Trump’s comment after landing in Wilmington, Delaware, on Wednesday night.
+Biden, his current Democratic challenger, was asked about Trump’s comment after landing in Wilmington, Delaware, on Wednesday night.

 “What country are we in?”
 Biden asked incredulously, adding: “I’m being facetious.
 Look, he says the most irrational things.
 I don’t know what to say about it.
 But it doesn’t surprise me.”

-The president, who uses mail-in voting himself, has tried to distinguish between states that automatically send mail ballots to all registered voters and those, like Florida, that send them only to voters who request a mail ballot.
+The president, who uses mail-in voting himself, has tried to distinguish between states that automatically send mail ballots to all registered voters and those, like Florida, that send them only to voters who request one.

 Trump has baselessly claimed widespread mail voting will lead to massive fraud.
 The five states that routinely send mail ballots to all voters have seen no significant fraud.